ThalesGroup/sta-idm-connector/SECURITY.md

 ## Reporting a Vulnerability

-For any vulnerability found in the code, please contact the support team by opening a new ticket on the [Thales Support Portal][def]
+For any vulnerability found in the code, please contact the support team by opening a new ticket on the [Thales Support Portal][def].

 [def]: https://supportportal.thalesgroup.com/